Version Control For Reporting

 How does version control improve team collaboration?

-Version control enables multiple team members to work on reports simultaneously, tracks changes, and prevents overwriting, fostering seamless collaboration.
+Version control enables multiple team members to work on the same report simultaneously, tracks individual contributions, and resolves conflicts automatically.

 Can version control be used outside of software development?

-Yes, version control is widely used in reporting, data management, and other domains where tracking changes is essential.
+Yes, version control is widely used in reporting, document management, and other domains where tracking changes and maintaining a history is essential.

 What are the costs associated with version control tools?